MichaelCharles/readable-elapsed-timer/README.md

 - `elapsedVerbose()` This will return the time elapsed formatted to be human readable even if the timer is configured otherwise.
 If `timer.elapsedVerbose()` is called after five seconds, `5 seconds` will be returned.
 - `elapsedBrief()` This will return the time elapsed formatted using abbreviations even if the timer is configured otherwise.
 If `timer.elapsedBrief()` is called after five seconds, `5s` will be returned.
-- `elapsedRaw()` This will return the time elapsed in miliseconds without any additional formatting.
+- `elapsedRaw()` This will return the time elapsed in milliseconds without any additional formatting.
 If `timer.elapsedRaw()` is called after five seconds, `5000` will be returned.
-- `elapsedRaw()` This will return the time elapsed in miliseconds without any additional formatting.
+- `elapsedRaw()` This will return the time elapsed in milliseconds without any additional formatting.
 If `timer.elapsedRaw()` is called after five seconds, `5000` will be returned.

 # Releases